Sgouws/nylas-mail-community-themes/README.md

 ## Issues and Bugs
 Issues and bugs realting to specific themes should be directed at their respective Github pages.

-For issues relating to this list, please feel free to send an Issue.
+For issues relating to this repository, please feel free to send an Issue.

 ## To-Do
 * Categorize themes into light/card/high contrast etc.